typedb/typedb-docs/0001-typedb/03-admin/01-configuration.md

 ## Configuration file

-TypeDB accepts a configuration (config) file with a specific Yaml format.
+TypeDB accepts a configuration (config) file with a specific YAML format.
 See the [sample configuration](#sample-configuration) below.

 <div class="note">